 While using CBD drops is the most common first port of call for new users, it isn’t a pre-exquisite to moving ahead in your CBD journey.
 Nevertheless, it offers the most consumer choice brands wise, and it’s often the most accessible type of product to pick up and read customer reviews about.

-However, if you already vape, then you might consider picking up a CBD concentrate to use in a dab pen or a buy a broad spectrum CBD vape pen.
+However, if you already vape, then you might consider picking up a CBD concentrate to use in a

 Because research suggests vaping is the most effective way to consume cannabinoids like CBD, as it offers the highest bioavailability rate (54%), followed by using CBD oil under the tongue (around 30%).